 gremlin> :> graph

-If all goes well, you should see the below output of the above command.
+If all goes well, you should see the output below of the above command.

 Let’s write some Gremlin queries and find out some information.
 Go to Gremlin console and test these below queries.

-How many people Cap knows?
+How many people does Cap know?

 gremlin> :> g.V().has("name","CAPTAIN AMERICA").outE("knows").count()